dozernz/dozernz.github.io/citrix-decrypt.md

 Note the `-encryptmethod ENCMTHD_3` in the config.

-After some quick RE i figured out this ENCMTHD_3 is just AES256-CBC with a different key ("351CBE38F041320F22D990AD8365889C7DE2FCCCAE5A1A8707E21E4ADCCD4AD9").
+After some quick RE on a 12.0 type i figured out this ENCMTHD_3 is just AES256-CBC with a different key `351CBE38F041320F22D990AD8365889C7DE2FCCCAE5A1A8707E21E4ADCCD4AD9`.
 Heres the way to decrypt ENCMTHD_3 values (the default).

 ```